charmedsatyr-401-advanced-javascript/lab-05/README.md

       * `greyscale.js`
         * Should return defined when it receives a buffer of at least `1145` length, else it should throw an error.
         * Return an object where the buffer indices at `1144`, `1143`, and `1142` have been changed to the average of their values.
+      * `soRandom.js`
+        * Should return defined when it receives a buffer of at least `1145` length, else it should throw an error.
+      * `randomlyPastel.js`
+        * Should return defined when it receives a buffer of at least `1145` length, else it should throw an error.
 * What assertions need to be / should be made?
   * `index.js`
+    * The command line interface for `index.js`'s hardcoded `bitmap` instance has not been tested.
+  * `bitmap.js`
     * `Bitmap` class requires input validation for invalid file paths.
     * `Bitmap.parse` and `Bitmap.transform` require testing to show proper integration of `fs.readFile`, and for error handling for `Bitmap` class instantiation with an invalid file path.
+They also need to be tested to ensure they `console.log` as desired.
-    * `transform` require general input and output validation, as well as testing to show proper integration of `fs.writeFile`.
+    * `transform` requires general input and output validation, as well as testing to show proper integration of `fs.writeFile`.
     * `transform` requires error handling for cases when it invokes modules that do not return objects with the required structure.
 E.g., if `shave.js` returned an empty object after being invoked.
-    * The command line interface for `index.js`'s hardcoded `bitmap` instance has not been tested.
-  * Currently the `soRandom.js` and `randomlyPastel.js` modules do not have the intended output when invoked with the `Bitmap.transform` method.
-Further testing is needed to determine the cause.
+  * `soRandom.js` and `randomlyPastel.js` both use the package `faker` to randomize color values.
+More module-specific tests could be devised to ensure the desired level of randomization on the desired range.